leap-stc/leap-stc.github.io/book/guides/compute_guide.md

 - Inheret from a community maintained existing image and add additional dependencies (**recommended**)
 - Build an entirely new environment, for instance based on a conda environment file.

 In most cases we recommend the first approach due to the lower maintenance burden (configurations from upstream can be adopted by a simple tag change).
 This guide will describe the particular steps needed to generate your own image based on one of the pangeo docker images.
+These instructions are based mostly on the 2i2c documentation of how to [Customize a community-maintained upstream image](https://docs.2i2c.org/admin/howto/environment/customize-image/index.html) with some modification specific to LEAP.

 ### Creating a repository